Photo by Noah Berger

 The official X account of Litecoin appeared to have been compromised earlier today, according to numerous reports from crypto community members.
 The hacker used it to promote a fraudulent Solana-based token sharing the same LTC ticker as the legitimate digital asset.

-The unauthorized post, which included a Solana contract address for a fake Litecoin token, briefly drove the scam token’s market capitalization to $27,000 before it plunged to $3,400, per DEX Screener.
+The unauthorized post, which included a Solana contract address for the fake Litecoin token, briefly drove the scam token’s market capitalization to $27,000 before it plunged to $3,400, per DEX Screener.
 The tweet was subsequently removed.

 “Be cautious [about] any tweets coming from this account until the team confirms they have regained full access to the account,” warned a user.